Amirboroomand/php-language-programming/README.md

 You can have local variables with the same name in different functions, because local variables are only recognized by the function in which they are declared.

 PHP The global Keyword

+The global keyword is used to access a global variable from within a function.

+To do this, use the global keyword before the variables (inside the function):